 Computer programmer Surapak Phuchaisaeng has been acquitted of a charge of lese majeste in Thailand, more than a year after he was arrested and jailed for the offense.

 Mr. Surapak and his family had always maintained he was innocent of the crime, saying he had obviously been framed.
-After evidence given in the court case and comments from the judge, as well as today’s judgement, it looks as though they were correct.
+After evidence given in the court case and comments from the judge, as well as today’s judgement, it appears they may have been correct.

 The charges were he had posted several defamatory comments on a Facebook page about the Thai king.
-In a country like Thailand, where basic human rights often don’t exist, even a suspicion of this allowed a Thai court to put him away for a year and deny him bail while awaiting trial.
+In a country like Thailand where lese majeste is taken extremely seriously, even a suspicion of this allowed a Thai court to put him away for a year and deny him bail while awaiting trial.

 As a specialist from the Royal Naval Academy’s engineering department eventually demonstrated in court, Facebook doesn’t leave those kinds of cached files so, obviously, they had been cut and pasted onto his computer from somewhere else.
-Effectively framing Mr. Surapak.

 Oddly, Mr. Surapak had been sitting in a Thai jail since September 2nd.
 The laptop itself had been in the hands of the police and then sent onto the police computer forensic specialist.

 As for Mr. Surapak’s mother, Taem Phuchasaeng. she spoke to the Bangkok Post after the acquittal verdict came down and said “It is a pity that certain other lese majeste defendants were not in a position to defend themselves.
 I was quite sorry, in particular, about the death of Ah Kong,”